Authentic or Fool’s Gold

 Continuing to consider what I just finished reading in The Ethics of Authenticity by Charles Taylor.

-Taylor recognizes the misshapen forms of the “authenticity ethic” – sometimes expressed as ‘you be you’.
-Unrestrained egoism, a narcissism, a self relation so self-absorbed that one’s fellows are as much a resource for one’s use (disposal) as is any dimension of nature, or inanimate object.
+Taylor identifies extreme, debased forms of the “authenticity ethic”.
+Unrestrained egoism, narcissism, a self relation so self-absorbed that one’s fellows are but a resource for one’s use (disposal) along with any dimension of nature, or inanimate objects.
 One does not need any reminder of the destruction such human wrecking balls leave in their wake.
 Perhaps you’ve had a relationship with such an anti-social individual?
 Likely he or she will be remembered for a long time.

-Nevertheless Taylor desires to conserve a bedrock of the unassailable value of the individual, which he recognizes as the heartbeat of the contemporary rising tide of authenticity.
-If the individual human is not recognized as having supreme value then, what shall we attribute as the prime value in the spectrum of ethical gradation?
-Will such supreme value be assigned to an imperious leader, or to a political party, or to your country of birth, or to your pastor as “God’s man”?
+Nevertheless Taylor desires to conserve a bedrock of the unassailable value of the individual, which he recognizes as the heartbeat of our widespread culture of authenticity.
+If the singular person is not recognized as having supreme value then, what shall we attribute as the prime value in our spectrum of value?
+Will my value of highest rank be financial, the magnitude of assets that I own?
+If that seems vulgar, perhaps an imperious leader, or a political party, or my country of birth, or even my pastor as “God’s man”?

 More of my thoughts on Taylor tomorrow.